nagarjunayadavk/fastcsv/README.md

 # fastcsv
+This is MEAN Appliaction.

-Upload CSV file using node js and insert records in DB.
+Upload CSV file using fastcsv npm package and insert records in DB.